You are here

 Remote Learning Guidance and Supports

-Guidance for the 2020-21 School Year
+Remote Learning Options for the 2021-22 School Year

 Guidance for Districts & Schools Using Colorado Empowered Learning

 "Remote learning” refers to teacher-pupil instruction and contact time that would normally occur in-person (onsite), but because of public health and safety measures associated with the COVID-19 pandemic, is occurring remotely (off-site) during the 2020-21 school year.
 An application was not required for remote learning provided as a response to COVID-19 for the 2020-21 school year.
 Although typically dependent on digital technologies for learning management and communications, remote learning is not limited to "online learning" only.
 Remote learning can occur in a variety of ways including, but not limited to:

 - On an “as needed” basis when in-person instruction is suspended due to outbreaks, governor’s executive order, etc.

 - Includes situations where in-person instruction is temporarily suspended for an entire classroom, school, district, or individual student who is unable to attend in-person instruction due to illness, being required to quarantine, etc.

 - Simultaneously with in-person instruction at the student level (“hybrid learning”) and/or

 - 100% of the time (i.e., fully virtual) when the district has provided the opportunity to families who, because of public health and safety measures associated with the COVID-19 pandemic, do not want their student(s) to receive in-person learning

 - Districts may develop or modify existing curriculum for an online setting.

 - Districts may use an outside provider.